Explore Our Network of Sites

 Complete Streets mandates play an important role in increasing City Ratings scores by creating great bike networks that get more people riding bikes more often.
 Learn more about Complete Streets mandates here.

 This interactive map shows high-stress and low-stress areas for bicycling in Cambridge.
-If you'd like to see interactive versions of this map with additional street-level data, explore PeopleForBikes' BNA tool.
+For additional street-level data, explore PeopleForBikes' BNA tool.

 PeopleForBikes Senior Director for Infrastructure Dave Snyder will discuss how local and state funding for bike projects is essential to take advantage of an unprecedented amount of federal funding that often requires a local match.